tidyverse/tibble/cran-comments.md

-Fix for tests after the pillar upgrade, as requested by CRAN.
+Fix for regression with R-oldrel introduced in tibble 2.1.2.

 ## Test environments